TrudAX/denistrunin-blog/src/posts/xpptutorial-batchmultithread/index.md

 }
 ```

-Standard USMF demo company has 1700 customer transactions, so if we run this job with no filters in a user interface or in a batch and specify a time 200ms to process one transaction, it will take 340 seconds for the whole job.
+Standard USMF demo company has 1700 customer transactions, so if we run this job with no filters in a user interface or in a batch and specify 200ms to process one transaction, it will take 340 seconds for the whole job.

 ![](BatchResults.png)